Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-competing.md

 Create and exploit advantages at vulnerable points in the competitor's system.

 **Outcome**
-Limited resources produce greater competitive effect.
+Limited resources produce a greater competitive effect.

 Chapter: The Conduct of Competition - Maneuver Warfare's Influence